 Afterwards, stick around the neighbourhood for drinks.
 The aptly named Vista Hermosa (Beautiful View) delivers the goods from its rooftop terrace, with 360-degree views over the old town.
 There's live music on weekends.

 Ecuador's official currency is the US dollar.
 Aeropuerto Internacional Mariscal Sucre is located 10km north of Quito's historic district.
 A taxi from there is around US$8 to US$10.
-Currently under construction, a new airport 25km east of downtown is scheduled to open in 2012.
 The old town offers some excellent accommodations, including the palatial Plaza Grande, with doubles from US$550.
 Casa San Marcos is a small boutique guesthouse in a 17th-century mansion, with antique-filled heritage rooms from $120.